MSalihD/--SnakeGameTerminal--/README.md

 **NOTE:**
 =========
 This game only works on Windows, currently no Linux or MacOS support. ncurses version will be coming soon.
-Or you can play with Wine.

  **HOW TO PLAY?**
  ================